Advanced-Computer-Lab-2022/Hungry-for-Grades/README.md

 ### As an Admin I could
 - See User insights
-- See Top Instructors analytics by (different variety of graphs)
+- See Top Instructors analytics using a wide range of graphs.
-- See Top Courses analytics by (different variety of graphs)
+- See Top Courses analytics by using a wide range of graphs.
-- Send Emails to speciic users
+- Send Emails to specific users.
-- Send Newsletter to all subscribed users
+- Send Newsletter to all subscribed users.
-- Browse, search and filter(with different variety) all the courses published on the website.
+- Browse, search and filter all the courses published on the website.
-- Add admins,instructors and corporate trainees to the system
+- Add admins, instructors and corporate trainees to the system
-- View Reported problems and resolve them of different roles
+- View Reported problems and resolve them.
-- View access requests from Corporate Trainees and grant access
+- View access requests from Corporate Trainees and grant access.
-- View Refund Requests from Individual Trainees and their progress
+- View Refund Requests from Individual Trainees and their progress and approve or disapprove accordingly.

 ### As an Instructor I could
-- Browse, search and filter(with different variety) all the courses published on the website.
+- Browse, search and filter all the courses published on the website.
-- Create and Share(Qrcodes and different social media) Course
+- Create courses
+- Share my courses via a QR code or on social media.
-- View Course analytics and (with different variety of Graphs)
+- View course analytics using a variety of graphs.
-- Add discounts for a specific period
+- Add discounts on my courses for a specific period.
-- change profile
+- Edit my profile.
-- report an issue
+- Report an issue.

 ### As an Individual Trainee I could
-- Browse, search and filter(with different variety) all the courses published on the website
+- Browse, search and filter all the courses published on the website.
 - Sign up to newsletter
 - Add Courses to Cart
 - Add Courses to wishlist
-- Add notes , download,edit,and delete
+- Add, edit, delete and download my notes.
 - Draw and save in boards
 - Pay for a course using wallet or with card using stripe
-- Watch a video and solve exercises from my courses
+- Watch a video and solve exercises in my courses
-- See my progress relative to course
+- See my progress relative to the course
-- Recieve a certificate by mail,download,and share once finish course
+- Recieve a certificate by mail, download, and share once course is finished.
-- Request refund
+- Request a refund.
-- Rate a course and its instructor
+- Rate a course and its instructor.
-- Change profile
+- Edit my profile.
-- Report an issue
+- Report an issue.

 ### As a Corporate Trainee I could
-- Browse, search and filter(with different variety) all the courses published on the website.
+- Browse, search and filter all the courses published on the website.
-- Sign up to newsletter
+- Sign up to newsletter.
-- Send access requests for specific course to admins to get it
+- Send access requests for specific courses to admins.
-- Add Notes , download,edit,and delete
+- Add, edit, delete and download my notes.
 - Watch a video and solve exercises from my courses
-- See my course progress
+- See my progress relative to the course
-- Recieve a certificate by mail,download,and share once finish course
+- Recieve a certificate by mail, download, and share once course is finished.
-- Rate a course and its instructor
+- Rate a course and its instructor.
-- Change profile
+- Edit my profile.
-- Report an issue
+- Report an issue.

 ### As a Guest I could
-- Sign up as individual trainee
+- Sign up as an individual trainee.
-- Sign up to newsletter
+- Sign up to newsletter.
-- Browse, search and filter(with different variety) all the courses published on the website.
+- Browse, search and filter all the courses published on the website.
 - Report an issue